Connecting Cities Through

-Fostering peace and permanent relationships through municipal partnerships in Russia, the Middle East, and the United States.
+Creating permanent relationships through municipal partnerships in Russia, Israel and Palestine.

 Who We Are